logiclogue/ludum-dare-40/README.md

 - Every time you kill one of these monsters, they drop things which are bad
 - Escape a building which is collapsing
     - Kind of like the end of Ocarina of Time

+- Collect money
+- More money you have, the more people beg to you
+- Need to collect enough money to escape
+- Wealth counter instead of health
+- People maybe steal money away from you